-On the other hand, the town of Canfranc was an important medieval square.
+On the other hand, the border town of Canfranc was an important medieval square.
 Aymeric Picaud passed through it while he was travelling to write the Codex Calixtinus, the first guide of the Way to Santiago.
 Specifically, he walked the now known as the Aragonese Way, which was the main route for centuries.
 Although not many, today pilgrims still pass through the place.

 The Guadiana River sets the existence of Ayamonte.
 The river is responsible for defining the border with Portugal.
 Almost at its mouth, it is the last town in the south end of Spain in La Raya.
 Its good climate, the attractive old town and the port are the main attractions of Ayamonte.
 Crossing into the Portuguese Algarve is also a major attraction.
 Regarding the trips on its side of the river, the marshes of Isla Cristina or the port of Palos are two essential places.